Discover Iran on a Private Train

-Today, we’ll join our expert guide to begin our exploration of the city, starting with some of the centuries old, still elegant bridges that span the Zayandeh River.
+Today, we’ll join our expert guide to begin our exploration of the city, starting with some of the centuries-old, still elegant bridges that span the Zayandeh River.
 The famous bridges on the Zayandeh River are Sio-se-pol and Khaju.
 Continue our exploration in Isfahan at another UNESCO World Heritage Site.
-Simple at first glance but wondrous in its rich detail and bold design, the Masjed-e Jamé is another masterpiece of Iranian architecturs.
+Simple at first glance but wondrous in its rich detail and bold design, the Masjid-e Jamé is another masterpiece of Iranian architecture.
 Next up is Chehel Sotun.
 This afternoon, our exploration continues in Imam Square (A world heritage site).
 Next is Ali Qapu Palace.
 We’ll end our day exploring the Isfahan Bazaar that surrounds Imam Square.

 Isfahan – Bam

 After an early breakfast.
 We have a free day to explore Isfahan, so take time to wander along the cities many tree-lined boulevards and spacious gardens.
 Then we will be at the train station at 6:00 PM and move to Bam.

 Bam – Kerman

 The modern Iranian city of Bam surrounds the Bam Citadel.
 The ancient citadel of Arg-é Bam (A world heritage site) has a history dating back around 2,000 years ago.
 Then we will move to Mahan to visit the blue-tiled Mausoleum of Shah Nematollah-e-Vali, the great 14th century Sufi Leader, and the Shahzadeh Garden (late 19th-century Qajar-period garden/house) watch is listed as a World Heritage site.
 In the afternoon we will move to Kerman and after a short rest at the hotel, we will be free to walk around the city.